pydio/pydio-doc-admin-guide/1_quick_start/1_cells_install/2_docker.md

 - `-e CELLS_SITE_EXTERNAL=https://$FQDN`: (optional) explicitely declare your domain
 - `--network=host`: directly use the host network, to easily connect to the DB

-## Run with docker-compose
+## Run with Docker Compose

-Below is a vanilla configuration to run Pydio Cells with `docker-compose`:
+Below is a vanilla configuration to run Pydio Cells with `docker compose`:

 ```yaml
 version: '3.7'